 Q: Does Abcor Home Health provide caregivers for clients residing in nursing homes or assisted living facilities?

 Absolutely, yes!
-Aagency caregivers can attend to elderly clients’ long term care needs regardless of the client’s place of residence.
+Agency caregivers can attend to elderly clients’ long term care needs regardless of the client’s place of residence.
 Generally, assisted living facilities do not provide 24 hour around-the-clock supervision, which means additional services are sometimes necessary in the assisted living facility.
+This is a great benefit included in our private pay in-home care services.

 Q: What are ADLs and IADLs?

-Activities of Daily Living (ADLs) are routine activities that people tend do everyday without needing assistance.
+Activities of Daily Living (ADLs) are routine activities that people perform everyday without needing assistance.
 There are six basic ADLs: eating, bathing, dressing, toileting, transferring (walking) and continence.
-An individual’s ability to perform ADLs is important in order to determine what type of long-term care and coverage the individual needs.
+An individual’s ability to perform ADLs is important in order to determine what type of long term care and coverage the individual needs.
 Instrumental Activities of Daily Living (IADLs) are the skills necessary to live independently, such as the ability to use a telephone, shop for groceries, handle finances, perform housekeeping tasks, prepare meals, and take medications.

 Q: What is home care?